ned14/outcome/doc/src/content/tutorial/advanced/interop/app-go.md

 The curiosity will be surely the `ext()` markup function, which needs explaining.
-It was felt important during Outcome's design that `ValueOrError` conversions never be implicit, as they almost always represent a transition across an ABI or semantic boundary.
+It was felt important during Outcome's design that `value_or_error` conversions never be implicit, as they almost always represent a transition across an ABI or semantic boundary.
 They are also usually non-trivial to implement and compile, and it was felt important that the programmer ought to